Tersw-debug/Chef-AI/README.md

-# 🤖 Chef AI – Agentic AI Web Application (Gemini-like System)
+# 🤖 Chef AI – Agentic AI Web Application

-Chef AI is a full-stack **agentic AI web application** inspired by systems like Gemini.
+Chef AI is a full-stack **agentic AI web application** inspired by systems.

 It combines:
 - A modern React frontend